LakshanyaaN/stranger-danger/README.md

 ## Overview

+Originally built as a personal privacy experiment, this project evolved into a real-time monitoring system using classical computer vision techniques.

 Stranger Danger runs in the background and continuously monitors your webcam feed.
-When an unknown face — or no face — is detected for a defined duration, the system initiates a warning sequence followed by a full-screen lock mechanism.
+When an unknown face or no face is detected for a defined duration, the system initiates a warning sequence followed by a full-screen lock mechanism.

 The system is fully local, requires no cloud services, and stores all facial data on-device.